Dick Stokes (hurler)

 Richard Stokes (12 March 1920 – 17 November 2005) was an Irish hurler who played as a left wing-forward for the Limerick senior team.

 Born in Oola, County Limerick, Stokes first played competitive hurling whilst at school in Doon CBS.
 He arrived on the inter-county scene as a dual player with the Limerick minor hurling and football teams.
 He made his senior hurling debut in the 1940 championship.
-Stokes went on to play a key part for Limerick and won one All-Ireland medal, one Munster medal and one National Hurling League medal.
+Stokes went on to win one All-Ireland SHC medal, one Munster SHC medal and one National Hurling League medal while playing for Limerick.

 As a member of the Munster inter-provincial team at various times throughout his career, Stokes won five Railway Cup medals.
 At club level he won two hurling championship medals and one football championship medal with University College Dublin.

 His retirement came following the conclusion of the 1953 championship.

 In retirement from playing, Stokes became involved in team management and coaching.
-As selector to the Limerick senior team, he helped guide the team to the All-Ireland title in 1973.
+As selector to the Limerick senior team, he helped guide the team to the All-Ireland SHC title in 1973.

 Playing career

 Colleges

-Stokes first played in goal for the Doon CBS secondary school team in the Dr. Harty Cup.
+Stokes first played in goal for the Doon CBS secondary school team in the Dr Harty Cup.

 In 1938 he was moved to midfield and was a reserve on the Munster colleges team.

 The following year Stokes partnered Vin Baston at midfield in the All-Ireland colleges decider and played a key part in bringing the title back to Munster.

 University

-During his studies at University College Dublin, Stokes was a star on both the university's hurling and football teams.
+During his studies at University College Dublin, Stokes played on both the university's hurling and football teams.

-He first enjoyed success on the hurling field in 1941.
+He first experienced success on the hurling field in 1941.
 A 2-8 to 2-4 defeat of University College Galway and a 7-10 to 3-1 win over University College Cork gave Stokes his first Fitzgibbon Cup medal.
 Three years later in 1944, UCD made a clean sweep of the series once again, giving Stokes, who was now captain of the team, a second Fitzgibbon Cup medal.

-In 1945 Stokes was named at full-forward on the UCD football team.
+In 1945, Stokes was named at full-forward on the UCD football team.
 A 3-8 to 0-2 defeat of UCC gave him a Sigerson Cup medal.

 Club

-Stokes began his playing career with Pallasgreen, however, it was as a dual player with University College Dublin in the Dublin county championships that he enjoyed his greatest successes.
+Stokes began his playing career with Pallasgreen; however, it was as a dual player with University College Dublin in the Dublin county championships that he experienced his greatest successes.

-In 1943 UCD's senior football team reached the final of the county club championship.
+In 1943, UCD's senior football team reached the final of the county club championship.
 A 1-8 to 1-6 defeat of Seán McDermott's gave Stokes a Dublin Senior Football Championship medal.

 Four years later in 1947, Stokes was on the UCD hurling team lined out against Faughs in the county decider.
 A 6-12 to 4-9 of the hurling kingpins of Dublin, gave Stokes a championship medal in the small ball code.
 UC retained the title the following year.

 Inter-county

-Stokes first appeared on the inter-county scene as a dual player at minor level, however, he enjoyed little success.
+Stokes first appeared on the inter-county scene as a dual player at minor level; however, he experienced little success.